JosueMA/personal_website/content/home/teaching.md

 date = "2016-04-20T00:00:00"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Cursos y Ponencias"
+title = "Ponencias y cursos"
 subtitle = ""

 # Order that this section will appear in.